wilsonmar/oss-perf/README.md

 <a name="Gantt">
 ### Sequence of adoption</a>
-The technical relationships above provide the basis for the sequence of work necessary to adopt the approach.
+The technical relationships described above provide the basis for sequencing the work necessary to adopt the approach.

-   Not covered in this repo are implementation details such as the customized communications, spreadsheets, project plans, and on-site tutorial materials which enterprises pay for (thus fund development of this approach).
+   Not covered in this are implementation details such as the customized communications, spreadsheets, project plans, and on-site tutorial materials which enterprises pay for (thus fund development of this approach).

+There has been a lot written on the benefit of contributing to open-source software, especially to enterprises (such as banks, retail, etc.) which are not in the business of creating utility software for testing.
+The hope of open-sourcing software is that others can maintain the software even when the original author moves on.
+And original development of software can receive a level of world-class scrunity and creativity.

 <a name="NewComponents">
 ## New components</a>
-These are the new components (repos) created to complete the <a href="#TheVision">vision shown above</a>:
+These are the new components created to complete the <a href="#TheVision">vision shown above</a>:

 | ID | Component | By | Need |
 | ------ | --------- | -------- | ---- |